 Reasons Why Cyber Criminals Choose Video Game Industry For Money Laundering

 In the online video game, this industry has been a potential target for criminals since real in-game purchases have appeared.
 Due to the strict AML Regulations found in financial institutions such as banks, these institutions are now challenging to launder money.
 However, contrary to this situation, this sector is attractive for criminals because there is no regulation in the online video games sector to prevent money laundering.
-In the online video games industry, money laundering has become easier in this industry because of a lack of customer identification and due diligence, virtually no monitoring of financial activities, and lack of reports on reports such as suspicious activity reports (SARs).
+In the online video games industry, money laundering has become easier in this industry because of a lack of customer identification and due diligence, virtually no monitoring of financial activities, and lack of reports on reports such as Suspicious Activity Reports (SARs).

-On the other hand, Whether virtual currencies that cannot be converted can not really be converted is an issue which frequently generates a great deal of heated debate.
+On the other hand, Whether virtual currencies cannot be converted can not really be converted is an issue that frequently generates a great deal of heated debate.
 Non-convertible virtual currencies can be used to purchase in-game objects or maps that cannot be exchanged for any other currency.
 Although the Financial Action Task Force (FATF) has reported that a non-convertible virtual currency cannot be replaced with a fiat currency, In a report FATF published, she stated that criminals can create a secondary black market to change this currency and can convert this currency into a virtual currency.

 Striking Notable Examples